n-demidov/fruit-bounty-game-server/README.md

 Also there is a **cache** between а database and the service layer.

 During the authentication the user data is read into the cache (if it has not yet been in the cache).
 After that, all the rare requests for this data come from the cache.
 After the end of the game (which happens not often) - the data is updated in cache and DB.
-Consequently the processing of game actions does not slow down due to DB calls.
+Consequently, the processing of game actions does not slow down due to DB calls.

 Please, don't see the client code :) It's small and just a rapid prototype with minimal functionality.